zainali99/bit/README.md

 bit is a mini javascript library that allows you to control the process of uploading and viewing images in a web-app

 ### TODO before first release 1.0
-- [x] show files selected
-- [x] limit scanning instances in html
-- [ ] check files sent to server side
+- [ ] Emit basic hooks: getFiles, etc
-- [ ] support multiple files
+- [ ] Use web-worker for reading files.

 # TODO before the next major release:
-- [ ] core: no duplicates files can be added
-- [ ] core: limit file size to 2mb as default
-- [ ] core: thumbnails !
+- [ ] Basic system of plugins

 # Documentation
 TODO